Abrish-seng/IoT-Based-Smart-Agriculture-to-optimize-water-usage/README.md

 2. **Open the Arduino code**:

-   - Open your Arduino sketch (Smart_Agriculture_System_Code.ino file) in the Arduino IDE.
+   - Open the Arduino sketch (Smart_Agriculture_System_Code.ino file) in the Arduino IDE.

 3. **Compile the Code**: